su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/supabase_db_setup_hdb.md

 - The settings that is related to your database will be presented to you.

 ### Testing Connection
-If you already encounter connection issue with Meltano, you can choose Python or SQLAlchemy
+If you encounter connection issues with Meltano, you can try choosing Python or SQLAlchemy.

 ![assets/select_type.png](assets/select_type.png)

 Next to the connection string, the code to test the connection is provided.

 ### Possible Connection Error
-In Supabase, it uses IPV6 for direction connection.
-I being to suspect the problem may depends on our ISP.
-Anyway, there is a warning as shown:
+Supabase, uses IPV6 for direct connection, so the problem may depend on your ISP.
+Anyway, the following warning is shown:
 ![alt text](assets/connect_warning.png)

-The solution is to try direct connection first and if not working use session pooler.
+Try direct connection first and if it does not work, use session pooler.

 Reference link: https://supabase.com/docs/guides/database/connecting-to-postgres